NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurocontainers/googleColab.md

 This is a google colab notebook that shows how to integrate with google drive and contains an example how to run fMRIprep in google colab: https://colab.research.google.com/drive/11wVBkjNvrzo2TkUAILtWnPumAeFAfqkl?usp=sharing

+and more examples can be found here: https://github.com/NeuroDesk/example-notebooks/